 Get Paid to Lose Weight

 Do you like the sound of being paid to lose those excess pounds?
-A new NHS weight loss scheme does just that - patients get paid up to £1800 to lose weight.
+Well, the NHS have actually tried that with a weight loss scheme where patients get paid up to £1800 to lose weight.

-Run by the external firm Weight Wins, these NHS weight loss schemes offer a variety of financial incentives for losing the weight.
-Anything from £200 for losing two stone in five months, to almost £1800 for dropping 10 stone in 21 months!
+Run by the external firm Weight Wins, the NHS scheme offered a variety of financial incentives for losing the weight.
+Anything from £200 for losing two stone in five months, to almost £1800 for dropping 10 stone in 21 months.

-Weight Wins are already offering a diet programme to which anyone can sign up, for a monthly fee, and be rewarded for each pound they lose.
-However, if they fail to register a loss, they could end up just losing pounds from their pockets.
-More than 600 people in Britain have taken part in these schemes, and research shows that the financial incentive is far more attractive to men than women, who are more motivated by the thought of getting into that summer holiday bikini!
+Weight Wins were already offering a diet programme to which anyone could sign up, for a monthly fee, and be rewarded for each pound they lost.
+However, if they failed to register a loss, they could end up just losing pounds from their pockets.

-However, if weight loss targets are not met, slimmers do not receive their financial rewards.
-Patients must also show that they can maintain their new weight and not put the pounds back on!
+If weight loss targets were not met, slimmers didn't receive financial rewards.
+Patients also had to show that they could maintain their new weight and not put the pounds back on!

 Fast Food vs. Financial Reward

-However, recent publicity has seen this scheme come under heavy fire due to the increase in hospitals renting out space to fast food restaurants.
+Publicity for the scheme drew fire from various media due to the increase in hospitals renting out space to fast food restaurants.
 Pop to your local NHS Hospital and you might well be able to pick-up a Burger King along with your prescription!